 - A & B dogs are easily adoptable.

 - C & D dogs may need behavior modification or be only appropriate for experienced owners.

 - F dogs are clearly unsafe dogs and not made available for adoption.

 PLEASE BE ADVISED

-- Adoption fees may vary based on adoption specials, subsidies, breed appearance, length of stay, and other factors.*
+- Total adoption costs may vary based on adoption specials, subsidies, breed appearance, length of stay, and other factors.*

 - Adoptions are done on a “first-come, first-serve” basis.
 If several parties are interested in the same animal, CCSPCA will enter them into a ‘lottery’ and begin the adoption process with the first name drawn.
 Please note: we are unable to verify arrival time prior to our opening.
 As such, if multiple groups arrive for the same animal prior to opening time, CCSPCA will use the lottery system regardless of place in line.

 - If an animal has NOT been spayed or neutered, he/she will not be released until after the surgery has been performed.

 - The adoption process can take 30 minutes to 1 hour to complete an application.

 - CCSPCA reserves the right to refuse service to anyone and may deny adoptions at their discretion.